cauffe/RecipEasy-Frontend/README.md

-# angular-seed — the seed for AngularJS apps
+# angular-seed-with-auth — a seed for AngularJS apps with a simple token auth module

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these